-What to Eat When You're Famished
+What to Limit and What to Eat When You're Hungry

 When being super busy leads to a skipped meal or two, it's tempting to eat every morsel of food in your kitchen once you finally get a minute.
 But it's better for your gut if you're more particular about what you eat following an unintentional fast—even if what you're about to chow down on is healthy.

 This is because your GI tract can become more sensitive to certain types of foods if you've been running on empty for a while.
 The primary culprits for digestive drama?
 "Fatty, fibrous and larger meals tend to proliferate GI symptoms in people with a sensitive digestive system," says Edwina Clark, M.S.
 RD, California-based registered dietitian.

 To prevent pesky post-meal symptoms—like bloating and cramps—following your first meal back, kick things off with a snack-sized offering to get your digestion back on the rails, wait about 20 minutes, then eat a well-balanced meal that includes protein, fat, starch and vegetables, says Rachel Larkey, M.S.
 RD, a New York City-based registered dietitian and owner of RL Nutrition.